carabrook/blog/_posts/2020-05-15-bats-are-not-our-enemies.markdown

 ---
 layout: post
-title: Bats Are Not Our Enemies
+title: Cara and colleagues, Tim Treuer and Ricardo Rocha, explain how 'Bats Are Not Our Enemies' in a popular science article with Scientific American
 date: 2020-05-15 01:00:00 +0300
 description:  # Add post description (optional)
 img: pteropus.jpg # Add image post (optional)